adamavenir/kerblam/README.md

 ### Nuclear Weapons

 ##### Nukes
-Can be used at any point in the game, as long as it is your turn *or* someone has announced they are attacking you.
+Jokers are Nuke cards.
+Nukes can be used at any point in the game, as long as it is your turn *or* someone has announced they are attacking you.
 (They merely need to state that they are attacking you for this option to be immediately available.
 These may be deployed on only one of your opponent's Armies.

 When a Nuke is deployed: